ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/techhouse-win-an-iphone-x-and-cover-signed-by-alicecooper.markdown

      in the 70s.</p>
    <p>Our experts spend their time researching the very best in smart phone protection, urban tech-wear, gadgets and add-ons, so you can have the ultimate in functionality and practicality that money can buy.
 We’re so busy that when we’re not designing our own products, we’re scouring tech fairs all over the world to bring back the next generation of fun, functional, kit.
 Whether you’re into adventure, travel, business, music, vlogging or the ultimate family gift.</p>

-entry-title: Win an unlocked 64GB <span style="text-transform:lowercase">i</span>Phone X and an exclusive cover signed by Alice Cooper
+entry-title: Win an unlocked 64GB <span style="text-transform:lowercase">i</span>Phone X with cover exclusively signed by Alice Cooper
 entry-content: >
    <p>
-    Enjoy one of the best phones ever built, and an exclusive cover signed by the one and only Alice Cooper.
+    Enjoy one of the best phones ever built, with a cover exclusively signed by the one and only Alice Cooper.
 Brought to you by NME AAA and TechHouse, your destination for phone accessories and repairs.
    </p>
    <p>
     Enter the draw to win an iPhone X by completing the form below before 23:59 on !end-date!.